vkum29/es6promises/Readme.md

 # ES6 - Promise

-All code is inside app.js and for execution is tested with node version 4.3.0 via *command* _node app[.js]_ command in terminal
+All ES6 understanding promise - code is inside app.js and is executed with node version 4.3.0 via *command* _node app[.js]_ command in terminal

+Having promise in es5 -> a way to understand promise is in myPromise.js.
+Use *command* to run it is  _node myPromise[.js]_

 ## To checkout an example use tags:
 * promise.all-01